-The HTTP Content-Security-Policy response header allows web site administrators to control resources the user agent is allowed to load for a given page.
+The HTTP Content-Security-Policy response header allows website administrators to control resources the user agent is allowed to load for a given page.
 With a few exceptions, policies mostly involve specifying server origins and script endpoints.
 This helps guard against cross-site scripting attacks (XSS).

 The X-XSS-Protection header is designed to enable the cross-site scripting (XSS) filter built into modern web browsers.
 This is usually enabled by default, but using it will enforce it.

 The Strict-Transport-Security header is a security enhancement that restricts web browsers to access web servers solely over HTTPS.
-This ensures the connection cannot be establish through an insecure HTTP connection which could be susceptible to attacks.
+This ensures the connection cannot be established through an insecure HTTP connection which could be susceptible to attacks.